ess-dmsc-dram/documents/meeting_notes/April_2018/agenda.md

  * Laptops and other remote sessions available to users.
  * Computer hardware used for reduction in offices.
  * Any other resources.

+## Retrospective

+### Start Doing

+* Informal chats at ISIS.
+Include Dan in with this.
+* With more data reduction people might make sense to to do every other week as the DR group meeting separate from the DA group meeting.

+### Stop Doing

+* Try to keep on topic.
+Avoid irrelevant noise.

+### Continue

+- Good to continue every day
+- Ensure that longer discussions happen offline
+- Keep timings of meetings
+- Doing on a need to meet basis

+## Changes to Project Execution

+* Backlog grooming agreed.
+Every 3 weeks.
+* 4 column kanban board
+* Done items pushed into "Release"